Hilson-Alex/data-structures/README.md

-# data-structures
+# Data Structures
-A collection of useful data structure
+A collection of useful data structures and how to make it in Java.

 ## Dictionary
 A hash based data structure like java [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html).